 Let’s get back to the question.
 As the husband has committed an act of unchastity, in principle, the husband can not apply for a divorce.
 The husband, however, can file for divorce when the wife also wants divorce explicitly or impliedly, especially when she refuses the divorce only because of obstinacy or revenge on her husband.

 If you have any question about divorcing in Korea or any other family law related issues, please visit our Legal Consultation center or send your inquiry email by clicking here.
 Our Korean licensed divorce lawyers, not a U.S. lawyer residing in Korea, will answer your inquiry.

 Also you can find a stack of competent legal information and articles on Korean family law, written by a Korean licensed lawyer, by clicking here.

-© 2008 Chung & Partners, a Korean Law Firm.
+© 2008 Wonil Chung, Korean Licensed Attorney.
 All rights reserved.

 Because of the generality of this update, the information provided herein, which may or may not reflect the most current legal development, may not be applicable in all situations and should not be acted upon without specific legal advice based on particular situations.